 The Best Test-Optional Colleges

-- Many colleges are switching to test-optional or test-flexible admission policies.
+- Many colleges have switched to test-optional or test-flexible admissions policies.

-- Schools are temporarily waiving test requirements due to the COVID-19 pandemic.
+- Schools continue to temporarily waive test requirements due to COVID-19.

 - Some test-optional policies have limitations for international and homeschooled students.

-Over the last several years, an increasing number of U.S. colleges and universities have moved away from requiring standardized test scores for admission, shifting instead to test-optional and test-flexible policies.
+Over the last several years, more colleges and universities have moved away from requiring standardized test scores for admission, shifting instead to test-optional, test-flexible, and test-blind policies.

-This trend emerged mostly due to criticisms that the SAT and ACT discriminate against minority and low-income students.
+This trend emerged mostly due to criticism that the SAT and ACT discriminate against students of color and low-income students.
 Although research into how effective these policies really are varies, many test-optional schools report increasing diversity in both their applicant pools and their admittance of underrepresented groups.

 What Does "Test-Optional" Mean?